 In addition, student nurture campaigns directly impact the possibility that students will enroll.
 This highlights the direct correlation between enrollment management and marketing strategies and emphasizes the importance of a seamless collaboration between the two.
 In fact, studies show that 25% of students stay engaged with nurturing campaigns, resulting in an increase in enrollments.
 Furthermore, high-quality engagement still occur on websites, making it the go-to source for prospective students seeking information and affirming the importance of a well-designed website.

 Data for the "Marketing and Enrollment Management Benchmarks 2024: Trends in Higher Education Marketing and Student Engagement Higher Ed Landscape Report" was sourced from EducationDynamics Online College Students Survey 2023, EducationDynamics Proprietary Data, Vivvix fna Kantar Media Intelligence, and ComScore 2023 State of Streaming.
-The report is available for free download on the .
+The report is available for free download on the EducationDynamics website.

 For more information, please visit educationdynamics.com/insights or contact Senior Director of Marketing and Corporate Communication Eric McGee at emcgee@educationdynamics.com.